esperanca/personal_website/src/posts/weeknotes-35.md

 The term we use in the industry is Ways of Working.
 There is so much opportunity when we share learnings across contexts (squads, disciplines) in an agile organisation.
 But there is also change fatigue.
 I am learning (and failed a lot) on this as I am working with several squads in 3-5 super tribes for more than one year.
 To transfer learnings across teams, you have to understand and respect context.
 Or deal with the pushback!

 Double down on clarity.
 Before making changes, make it clear why you are proposing that change and write it down!
 The way you suggest a change is essential as the change itself.
-As my friend Amy Hupe repeated like a pirate parrot in my head over and over for months:
+As my friend Amy Hupe (again) repeated like a pirate parrot in my head over and over for months:

 > Do the hard work to make things simple